 During Nandivarman II’s time, the temple was called Parmeshwara Vishnugriham, after the original name of the king Parmeshwara.
 It later came to be known as Vaikuntha Perumal Temple.
 Perumal is the name used for Vishnu in Tamil country.

 Vishnu here is known as Vaikunthnathan.
 He lives here with his consort Vaikunthavalli.

-Temple tank is called Airammadha Teertham.
+The temple tank is called Airammadha Teertham.

 The story says that King Viroacha who ruled from here was childless.
 He prayed to Shiva seeking the blessing of progeny.
 Shiva blessed him that Dwarpalas of Vishnu will be born to him as sons.
-In time he was blessed by two sons.
+In time he was blessed with two sons.
 They grew up as great Vishnu devotees and Vishnu lives here as Vaikunthnathan.
 Vaikuntha, as you know, is Vishnu’s Dham or heaven or home, as you like to perceive it.

 To me, this legend brings the two main sects of Hinduism – Shaivas, and Vaishnavas together as followers of deities who respect each other and co-exist peacefully.

 Every Ekadashi, i.e. the 11th of every lunar month, a day associated with Vishnu is celebrated in the temple.
 Vaikuntha Ekadashi is a big festival apart from Ram Navmi and Krishna Janamasthmi.